Need to contact me? hwstock AT alum dot mit point edu.

 I’ve had lots of trying medical conditions since 2002; but the most

 significant was a whiplash injury from mountaineering in 2018.
+The

-accident tore an artery as it went through my skull and into my brain,
+accident tore an artery as it went through my skull and into my brain, creating a dAVF as a

-short-circuit for blood to reflux in my cortical veins, and around my
+short-circuit for blood to reflux in my cortical veins.
+This condition left me at a

 high risk for hemorrhagic stroke (I also had intense vertigo at times,